Manishak798/Dive-to-Dev_Hacktoberfest23/README.md

 2. **Clone your fork**: Clone your forked repository to your local machine using `git clone`.

-3. **Create a new branch**: Create a new branch for your project with a descriptive name like `feature/my-awesome-project`.
-This keeps your changes organized.
+3. **Create a new branch**: Create a new branch for your contributions.

 4. **Add your project**: Add your web development project or any development project you'd like to share to the appropriate directory.
-Be sure to include a `README.md` with instructions on how to use and contribute to your project.
+Be sure to check `Contributing.md` file before making your contribution.

 5. **Commit your changes**: Commit your changes with a clear and concise message.